To pay someone to figure out how much you have to pay the government seems like adding insult to injury. For many taxpayers, there's an easier way.

 - Complete Forms and E-File – Once you have completed your forms, simply submit your form electronically and supply a valid e-mail address to receive the confirmation of your submission.
 You can track the submission using the "Where's My Refund" function on the IRS website.

-- If you owe money, you have several options – but fees may be incurred depending on the company that you choose.
-You can set up an electronic funds withdrawal from your bank account, register for the EFTPS (Electronic Federal Tax Payment System) operated by the Treasury Department, or use a credit card.
+- If you owe money, you have several options – Fees may be incurred depending on the company that you choose.
+You can set up an electronic funds withdrawal from your bank account, register for the Electronic Federal Tax Payment System (EFTPS) operated by the Treasury Department, or use a credit card.

-If you need further help, check to see if Free File is available at your nearest VITA (Volunteer Income Tax Assistance) or TCE (Tax Counseling for the Elderly) locations.
+If you need further help, check to see if Free File is available at your nearest Volunteer Income Tax Assistance (VITA) or Tax Counseling for the Elderly (TCE) locations.

 For those who qualify, Free File offers a simple, secure, and rapid means of filing your tax forms and receiving your refund as soon as possible.
 All the members of the Free File Alliance actively participate in the Security Summit Initiative, which provides safeguards against tax identity theft and raises awareness of current ID theft schemes.
 If you would like to monitor your credit to prevent identity theft, join MoneyTips and check out our Identity Protector tool.

 Remember to keep a copy of your tax return for your own records.
 If this is the first year you are using a tax software product, you may need the AGI amount from last year's tax return as a security precaution to verify your identity.